Daniel Wong

 By setting house rules for your teens, you’re also teaching them essential life skills and values to help them succeed as adults.

-In addition, having proper rules in place can prevent unnecessary conflicts that stem from misaligned expectations.
+In addition, having proper rules in place can prevent unnecessary conflicts between parents and teenagers that stem from misaligned expectations.

 How to implement house rules for your teens